SACRAMENT OF HOLY ORDERS

 Apostolic succession: The apostles appointed successors through prayer and the laying on of hands (Acts 6:1–6; 1 Tim.
 4:14).

-3. Historical Development
+3. Historical Development of Holy Order

-Early Church (1st–3rd centuries): Early sources (e.g., St. Ignatius of Antioch, Letter to the Smyrnaeans) testify to a threefold structure of ministry: bishops, presbyters, and deacons (Kelly, 1989).
+Early Church (1st–3rd centuries), Early sources (e.g., St. Ignatius of Antioch, Letter to the Smyrnaeans) testify to a threefold structure of ministry; bishops, presbyters, and deacons (Kelly, 1989).

 Post-Nicene Era (4th century): The legalization of Christianity formalized episcopal authority and expanded clerical structures (Chadwick, 1993).